JJJollyjim/tagpro-pugbot/README.md

 PugBot for [TagPro](http://tagpro.koalabeast.com)
 =============

-Connects to TagPro mumble server and regurgitates group links (with extra info)
+Connects to TagPro mumble server and sends group links to players when they join a PUG group.

 ### Screenshots